 What does the maximize button look like?

-As shown in the picture below, in Microsoft Windows 95 and above, the maximize button is displayed by a single box in the top right hand of the window.
-In Microsoft Windows 3.x, the maximize button is represented as an up arrow in the top right hand of the window.
+As shown in the picture below, in Microsoft Windows 95 and above, the maximize button (also known as a maximize box) is displayed by a single box in the top right-hand of the window.

 Tip: Users with a Microsoft Windows keyboard can press Windows key + up or down arrow keys to resize a window.

 Tip: To maximize the current window press Alt+Spacebar.
 Once the window properties drop-down menu is displayed, press X to maximize the window.